Halloween (franchise): Development

 A new effort to make a Halloween film, Halloween Returns, was attempted in 2015, unrelated to the Rob Zombie films.
 This ultimately failed, and was cancelled when Dimension Films lost the filming rights to Halloween.
 On May 23, 2016, it was reported that Miramax and Blumhouse Productions were developing a new film, which they would co-finance.
 On February 9, 2017, John Carpenter announced that a new Halloween film was going to be written by David Gordon Green and Danny McBride and will be directed by Green.
-The film will be a direct sequel to the original Halloween, and will ignore all of the previous sequels.
+The film is a sequel to the original Halloween, and will ignore all of the previous sequels.
 Jamie Lee Curtis confirmed that she would reprise her role as Laurie Strode, and Judy Greer entered negotiations to play Laurie's daughter Karen Strode.
 Andi Matichak signed on to play Karen Strode's daughter and Laurie's granddaughter.
 The film was distributed by Universal Pictures, their first involvement in the franchise since distributing 1982's Halloween III: Season of the Witch.
 John Carpenter returned to score the film, saying, "I'll be consulting with the director to see what he feels.
 I could create a new score, we could update the old score and amplify it, or we could combine those two things.
 I'll have to see the movie to see what it requires."
 Nick Castle reprised his role as Michael Myers.
 Filming began on January 13, 2018, concluding on February 19, 2018.
 The film was released on October 19, 2018.

 In June 2019, two sequels were announced to the 2018 film, with Green returning to write the script and direct and Curtis, Greer, and Matichak reprising their roles.
 The titles and release dates of two sequels were announced as Halloween Kills, set to be released on October 16, 2020, and Halloween Ends, set to be released on October 15, 2021.
 Teems was confirmed as a co-writer for Halloween Kills, while Paul Brad Logan and Chris Bernier were announced to co-write Halloween Ends.
 However, due to the concerns of the COVID-19 pandemic, both films were delayed, with Halloween Kills released on October 15, 2021, and Halloween Ends released on October 14, 2022.